Julia Hoffman: The Leviathan Saga

-Julia and Quentin saw Barnabas at the Blue Whale with a newly arrived member of the Leviathan cult, and his uninterested behavior only added to her worries.
-Later, Julia discovered the body of the girl she had seen with Barnabas, and, upon discovering bite-marks on the neck, realized that Barnabas had indeed become a vampire again.
+Julia and Quentin saw Barnabas at the Blue Whale with Nelle Gunston (Elizabeth Eis), a newly arrived member of the Leviathan cult, and his uninterested behavior only added to her worries.
+Later, Julia discovered Nelle's body, and, upon discovering bite-marks on the neck, realized that Barnabas had indeed become a vampire again.
 She offered to begin treating Barnabas with injections to cure him, but Barnabas refused to begin right away because he planned to strike a different blow against Jeb.
-Julia attempted to reach Willie Loomis so that he could protect Barnabas during the day, and eventually succeeded in getting him to return to Collinsport.
+Julia attempted to reach Willie Loomis (John Karlen) so that he could protect Barnabas during the day, and eventually succeeded in getting him to return to Collinsport.
 She also convinced Barnabas to begin the treatments to cure him again, but after a week of injections, he reported that the fluid appeared to be having no effect on his system.
 Julia, however, assured him that the treatments would succeed.

 Jeb watched through the window of the Old House parlor as Julia treated Barnabas some nights later, realizing what she was doing to help the vampire.
 Julia discovered that night that Barnabas had killed Megan Todd (Marie Wallace), and the two prepared to drive a stake through her heart before she could rise as a vampire, but Megan woke while Barnabas was getting the stake ready, and she escaped from the Old House.
 When Julia returned to Collinwood, later, Jeb had his recently resurrected zombies attack and kidnap the doctor.
-She awoke in the carriage house on the estate, where Bruno forced her into Jeb's new transformation room.
+She awoke in the carriage house on the estate, where Leviathan Bruno Hess (Michael Stroka) forced her into Jeb's new transformation room.
 There, Julia saw Jeb in his true form.
 She was shocked when he did not kill her, but instead asked her to devise a way of "curing" him of his Leviathan form just as he had seen her attempting to cure Barnabas of his vampirism.
 Julia was unsure of how to proceed, or if making Jeb human was even possible, but she agreed to begin running tests on him if he agreed to leave Barnabas alone.
 Jeb soon returned, but was forced to let Julia go.

 At the Old House, Julia planned to tell Barnabas what had happened, and he arrived with Maggie and a weak Quentin.
-After learning that Jeb had buried Quentin alive, Julia refused to help the Leviathan leader when he appeared at the Old House moments later.
+After learning that Jeb had buried Quentin alive, Julia refused to help Jeb when he appeared at the Old House moments later.
 He begged her to help him that night, promising that he would become a changed man.

 After Jeb smashed the Naga Box and the Leviathan Altar exploded, Jeb's Leviathan form was also destroyed, freeing him to marry Carolyn as a human.
 Julia came into the Collinwood drawing room moments after Carolyn and Jeb had said their vows, and she offered her congratulations to the couple.
 Later, she rushed to the Old House to tell Barnabas what had occurred.